Employment Law Solicitors

 TUPE

-The Transfer of Undertakings (Protection of Employment) Regulations (TUPE) protect employees' rights when their employment is transferred to a new employer because of a company acquisition, merger or takeover.
-TUPE is a very complex piece of employment legislation, so professional legal advice is needed to ensure compliance.
+The Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE) protect employees' rights when their employment is transferred to a new employer because of a business transfer or a service provision change.
+TUPE is a complex piece of employment legislation, with costly consequences for getting it wrong, so professional legal advice is needed to ensure compliance.

 Unfair dismissal

-Employers are legally obligated to ensure that they dismiss employees fairly.
-Unfair dismissal occurs when an employer terminates an employee's contract without a valid reason or without following a fair procedure.
-Valid grounds for dismissal may include capability or conduct issues, redundancy, or a legal requirement.
-Our lawyers can offer best-in-in-class advice to help employers prevent unfair dismissal claims.
+Unfair dismissal is a term used in employment law when an employer terminates an employee's contract without a fair reason for doing so, or without following a fair procedure.
+The Employment Rights Act 1996 sets out 5 potentially fair reasons for dismissing an employee which include capability, conduct issues and redundancy.
+Our lawyers can offer tailored advice to help employers prevent unfair dismissal claims.

 Employment Tribunals

-Employment tribunals are responsible for resolving a range of employment-related issues between employers and employees, including claims for unfair dismissal, discrimination, and breach of contract.
+Employment tribunals deal with claims brought against employers by employees and workers relating to their employment or its termination.
+Claims typically relate to unfair dismissal, discrimination, unlawful deductions from wages and breach of contract.
 The employment tribunal process can be complicated.
-Specialist legal advice can help employers and employees navigate the procedures and ensure the best outcome.
+We can assist employers and employees to navigate the procedures and ensure the best outcome.

 Employment terms and contracts